20 China books to read (and 5 to avoid)

 5 CHINA BOOKS FROM THE CANON

 The Complete Fiction of Lu Xun trans.
 Julia Lovell – China's George Orwell.
 At least read the canonical "The True Story of Ah Q" and "Diary of a Madman"

 Fortress Beseiged by Qian Zhongshu – Funny and sharp indictment of Chinese society in the late 1930s, an often overlooked but still relevant classic

 The Good Earth by Pearl Buck – 1931 American novel of a rags-to-riches Chinese farmer, it might feel a bit dated but Oprah's book club is never wrong

 5 CHINA BOOKS TO AVOID*

 The Coming Collapse of China by Gordon Chang – Published in 2001, we're still waiting Gordon.
 This is why you never make a prediction in a book title

 When China Rules the World by Martin Jacques – Some insightful analysis, but in the end these birds-eye-view big-thesis China books just aren't worth it

 Mao: The Unknown Story by Jung Chang and Jon Halliday – Mao was a complex figure who caused horrific suffering, but demonising him without nuance is just bad history

 East Meets West: Human Rights and Democracy in East Asia, by Daniel A. Bell – Offers valuable perspective, but can come too close to apologism for authoritarianism

 Shanghai Baby, by Wei Hui – If you're tempted by this "dark and edgy" novel of sex and self discovery, run in the other direction.
 It's unbearably affected and pretentious

-(*I don't mean that these books have no value – they all have value and are informative – but that they are ultimately misleading or single-sided and you should avoid them in favour of others.)
+(*I don't mean that these books have no value – they all have value and are informative – but that they are ultimately misleading and so you should avoid them in favour of others.
+It's all very subjective.)

-Finally, in coda, here's New Yorker staff writer Evan Osnos recommending another five books on China – and his own will be out in the summer – on the literary website Five Books where I worked for two years, hence my obsessive interest in listing books in quintuplicate.
+Finally, in coda, here's New Yorker staff writer Evan Osnos recommending another five books on China – his own will be out in the summer is out now – on the literary website Five Books where I worked for two years, hence my obsessive interest in listing books in quintuplicate.

 Now go get reading ...